 Constantly having to sit in the same room with one of these chronic “helpers” over the years has prompted me to make a video decrying this deplorable practice, known to the community as “sideseat gaming“:

 For many of us, we simply don’t know what constitutes sideseat gaming and what doesn’t.
-Luckily for you, we’re here to explain exactly why those who do it totally suck.
+Luckily for you, we’re here to explain exactly what it is and why those who do it totally suck.

 Let’s Plays Become How-To Plays